libp2p/blog/src/_blog/aut-tls.md

 ## Why is browser-node connectivity hard?

 Historically, the Web relied solely on HTTP, which is unencrypted, undermining user privacy and exposing users to MITM attacks.
 With the advent of TLS, HTTPS, and automated certificate authorities like Let's Encrypt, encryption is now the norm.
-So much so that [Chrome warns users "Not secure"](https://blog.google/products/chrome/milestone-chrome-security-marking-http-not-secure/) when they're visiting a site over an unencrypted HTTP connection.
+So much so that [Chrome warns users "Not secure"](https://blog.google/products/chrome/milestone-chrome-security-marking-http-not-secure/) when they're visiting a site over an unencrypted HTTP connection, or produce "mixed-content" errors when a page tries to fetch unencrypted subresources.

 ![Chrome warning](../assets/autotls/computer-says-no.png)

 In libp2p, [all connections are encrypted](https://docs.libp2p.io/concepts/secure-comm/overview/#overview) by default, using either Noise or TLS.

 For as long as libp2p has existed, browser-node connectivity has been a challenge.
-Up until recently, connecting to libp2p nodes from the browser required configuring a domain names and obtaining a TLS certificate.
+Browser does not see Noise-encrypted WebSocket  connections as part of "[Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts)", leaving us with TLS encryption as the only viable option.

-Moreover, browsers require HTTPS and WebSocket connections, requires a TLS certificate signed by a certificate authority (CA).
+Up until recently, configuring libp2p node to be reachable from the browser required additional effort, as node operators had to own and manually configure a domain name and obtain a TLS certificate signed by a certificate authority (CA).

-Recent investments in WebTransport and WebRTC have helped to solve this problem, but they have their own drawbacks outlined below.
+Recent investments in [WebTransport](https://connectivity.libp2p.io/#webtransport) and [WebRTC](https://connectivity.libp2p.io/#webrtc) helped circumvent this problem, by removing the need for CA-signed TLS certificate, but they have their own drawbacks outlined below.

 Experience has shown that WebSockets are still the most common and reliable way to establish a bi-directional streaming connection from a browser.
 That's not to say that WebSockets are perfect.
 Most notably, in libp2p, [Secure WebSockets require 6 round trips to establish a connection](https://connectivity.libp2p.io/#websocket?tab=websocket-in-libp2p).
 By comparison, [WebTransport requires 3 round trips](https://connectivity.libp2p.io/#webtransport?tab=webtransport-in-libp2p), which is why we believe WebTransport is the future of browser-node connectivity.